“You are totally a Mermaid.”

 “What we do here at Studio C, our philosophy, with the company is that we break you (actors) down archetypaly.
 For instance, Dorothy would be a great example.
 She’s perfectly broken down with her archetypes that surround her.
 Toto means soul and she follows her spirit (Toto) out of Oz when the Wizard leaves her unable to take her himself,” Coppola explained.

-Coppola, is meaning to shine a new light on Santa Monica Blvd with the determined vision of taking theatre to the silver screen.
+Coppola, is meaning to shine a new light on Santa Monica Blvd with the determined vision of taking theater to the silver screen.

 It’s a bit of an old Hollywood idea, one that harkens back to the early days of black and white film when movies were far less action and much more literary in story-telling style.
 But it seems to be a concept that can work.

-Coppola: The coolest thing at Studio C is the aspect of dealing with true stories that “talk” to audiences.
+Coppola: The coolest thing at Studio C is the aspect of dealing with true stories that talk to audiences.
 With I Get Knocked Down, for instance, we were getting men coming to the show who had the same story and saying things like, “I don’t feel like a victim anymore.”
-We are a unique theatre to the community.
-Our idea is to take theatre out to the public in order to bring audiences back in.
-We’re a little bit like the Bronx Tale in a church basement, creating all of our works in house.
+We are a unique theater to the community.
+Our idea is to take theater out to the public in order to bring audiences back in.
+We’re a little bit like the Bronx Tale in a church basement, creating all of our works in-house.
 Other productions can come into the space but they have to be the right fit.

 John: Believe it or not it was a dress shop.

-Gia: Was I Get Knocked Down your debut into the (2012) Fringe Festival?
+Was I Get Knocked Down your debut into the 2012 Hollywood Fringe Festival?
 I don’t remember seeing you last year.

 John: No. But the first Fringe festival was kind of a bust for us.
 My dad suddenly became dangerously ill with cancer.
 And I was not in attack mode.
 I ended up having to fly back East to deal with that.